 I was recently invited by an old family friend to join a nostalgic Facebook group – Willowdale in the 70s.
 The group is based on the suburb I grew up in Willowdale, Ontario and it’s a fun page taking a look back at the days of our teenagedom growing up in the 70s.
 So many fun and nostalgic posts on ‘remember this?’.
 As a memoir writer one can see how attractive this invitation was to liaise with people who grew up in the same era and area together, and many who went to my same schools.

-Whodathunk how much fun it is to laugh and commune with others who experienced the same things in a time back in school days from seeing images of swings lifting us high toward the sky where the swing posts lifted up out of the ground the higher we went as we reached for that sky, to contraptions of yesteryear – all great conversation starters and a feeling of comradery with others who lived the same.
+Whodathunk how much fun it is to laugh and commune with others who’ve experienced the same things in a time back in school days from looking at images of swings lifting us high toward the sky where the swing posts lifted up out of the ground the higher we went as we reached for that sky, to contraptions of yesteryear – all great conversation starters and a feeling of comradery with others who lived the same.
 It’s amazing how a single photo of a simple step stool or plastic wrapped couches can stir up so many memories.

 What a gift to be able to grow up as a teenager in the 70s and to be able to spend my 20s – the 80s, lost in some of the best music of our times, big hair, shoulder pads and fearless freedom.
 A time when we didn’t lock our doors , and cars left running for a quick hop into the local convenience store.
 Everything is locked now, even our cars as we fill up our own gas tanks.